-Request for hearing
+Request for Hearing

-House Bill 5181 would change (from 20 to 10) the number of days after which, if the owner has not redeemed the vehicle or requested a hearing, the secured party can redeem the vehicle.
+First, the bill changes (from 20 to 10) the number of days after which, if the owner has not redeemed the vehicle or requested a hearing, the secured party can redeem the vehicle.

-The bill would also allow the secured party to request a hearing to contest the reasonableness of towing and storage fees in the same manner as the owner.
-If both the secured party and the owner were to request such a hearing within 20 days after the notice, the court would dismiss the secured party's petition and proceed with the owner's petition-unless the owner is in default on a contract or agreement with the secured party regarding that vehicle.
-In that case, the court would dismiss the owner's petition and proceed with the petition of the secured party.
-If the court finds, after the hearing, that the owner's or secured party's challenge was frivolous, it would award to the custodian costs, including reasonable attorney fees, against the owner or secured party.
+The bill also allows the secured party to request a hearing to contest the reasonableness of towing and storage fees in the same manner as the vehicle's owner.
+If both the secured party and the owner request such a hearing within 20 days after the notice, the court must dismiss the secured party's petition and proceed with the owner's petition-unless the owner is in default on a contract or agreement with the secured party regarding that vehicle, in which case the court must dismiss the owner's petition and proceed with the secured party's petition.
+(If the secured party redeems the vehicle, the owner may only seek damages related to the reasonableness of the towing and daily storage fees from the secured party.)
+If the court finds, after the hearing, that the owner's or secured party's challenge was frivolous, it may award reasonable attorney fees to the custodian.